WordPress is awesome, don’t you think?

 Let them know that you 100% respect their privacy at all times, and give clear advice and instructions on how they can opt out at any time should they wish to.

-Chris Ducker keeps things simple with a clear message about respecting users privacy on his landing page opt-in form.
+Chris Ducker keeps things very simple with a clear message about respecting users privacy on his landing page opt-in form.

 Remember, if you need help with your lead capture page or email opt-in page and forms design, I’m here to help you.
 Check out my design services page for more details.